Sleep Better When Stressed

 Counting more sheep than usual lately?
 Stress may be to blame.
-Almost half of people with high stress say they don't get enough sleep because their minds race, shows a 2013 American Psychological Association survey of U.S. adults.
-You know the feeling: You’re ready for bed, but your brain has other plans.
-Anxious thoughts and mental clutter (going over tomorrow’s to-do list, say) take over, making it difficult to turn off your mind and fall asleep.
+Almost half of people with high stress say they don't get enough sleep because their minds race, shows an American Psychological Association survey of U.S. adults.
+You know the feeling: Anxious thoughts and mental clutter (going over tomorrow’s to-do list, say) take over, making it difficult to turn off your mind and fall asleep.

 And if the current climate has you on edge, you may find that it’s even more difficult to get the recommended seven to nine hours of shut-eye a day.
 Not only does that lack of sleep spell trouble for your energy levels, but it can also hurt your weight-loss success.
 That’s because insufficient sleep can make it more difficult to eat well, exercise regularly, and be in the right mindset to reach your weight and wellness goals.